amney/active_standby/README.md

 ## Launching

-> The name of a port channel is a unique identifier (called DN is ACI)
+> The name of a port channel is a unique identifier (called a DN in ACI)
 >
 > Because of the way port channels are allocated on switches we must be careful to find the exact name
 >